haiquangtran/haiquangtran.github.io/about.md

 permalink: /about/
 ---

-My name is Hai, but people call me "the fucking man"
+My name is Hai and I am a Software Engineer :).